lachhebo/corona-tracker/README.md

 ## Usage

-You can choose the country for which the data is displayed.
+In `Icon > Settings` you can choose the country for which the data is displayed.

 ## Author